COVID-19 PANDEMIC UPDATE

 The Guest House and Convent remain closed, but most of our Fall retreats have been re-designed as on-line retreats.
 The description below will apply AFTER we open again.

-Throughout the year, we offer a program of retreats and quiet days covering a variety of themes.
+Throughout the year, we offer a program of multi-day retreats (either guided or silent directed) and single day retreats called quiet days covering a variety of themes.
 As its name suggests, “Food for the Soul” is designed to feed the hungry spirit while encouraging growth, healing, and wholeness.

-All retreats and quiet days at St. John’s Convent take place in the milieu of a contemporary monastic community with a daily rhythm of prayer.
+All multi-day or single day retreats at St. John’s Convent take place in the milieu of a contemporary monastic community with a daily rhythm of prayer.
 All guests are invited to take part in the daily Eucharist, and those staying overnight may like to join us in the Divine Office (Morning Prayer, Evening Prayer, and Compline).
 See the regular chapel schedule.

 These are one-day retreats, beginning with coffee and conversation at 9:30 am and ending by 4 pm.
 Each focuses on a particular theme.
 The retreat leader gives two or three short talks during the day, leaving ample time for prayer and personal reflection, and the opportunity to join the Sisters for the noon Eucharist.